 Species / Strength

-The Datasheets below covering individual timber species (about 8 currently being finalised for uploading) have been written as a result of PalletLink members’ requests and cover the species normally used by pallet and packaging manufacturers in Europe.
-The current shortage of many of the species traditionally used by pallet and packaging manufacturers has meant importation into the UK of hitherto little used wood species, which accounts for some non-traditional species listed below.
-We have a comprehensive set of data on file on timbers from South America, South Africa and the traditional suppliers in Europe, Baltic, Russia, and Canada/USA.
+The Datasheets below cover timber species normally used by pallet and packaging manufacturers in Europe.
+The current shortage of some species traditionally used by manufacturers has meant importation into the UK of hitherto little used wood species, which accounts for some non-traditional species listed below.
+Data exists on timbers from South America, South Africa and the traditional suppliers in Europe, Baltic, Russia, and Canada/USA.

 Strength testing of timber specimen

 The strength of timber varies according to its rate of growth, density, spring to summerwood ratio, slope of grain, knots and moisture content.
-Information on species on this webpage lists timber strength at two moisture contents.
-These two moisture contents relate to the weakest strength condition (fresh cut) and also the strength condition at a moisture content more typical of pallets and boxes after a week or two in use - 20% emc.
+Information on species on this webpage may list timber strength at two moisture contents.
+These two moisture contents relate to the weakest strength condition (fresh cut 'green') and also the strength condition at a moisture content (mc) more typical of pallets and boxes after a week or two in dry use of 18 to 20% mc.

-A main concern to pallet and box makers is timber bending strength, since bending is the mode in which timber usually fails.
-This is measured using a test described in ISO 3133: Wood - Determination of ultimate strength in static bending.
-It is usually carried out using the ISO standard thickness of 20mm so the tests have great relevance to packaging timber users.
+A main concern to pallet and box designers is timber bending strength, since bending is primarily what limits payloads.
+This is measured using the ISO standard thickness of 20mm so the tests have relevance to packaging users where this is a common thickness.
 There is no safety factor included, so the results are well suited for direct comparisons between species.

 For Downloading...